kshutkin/rollup-extras/utils/README.md

 ## Multiconfig Plugin Base

-Utility to construct plugin that should/can be executed when multiple configs used to gather information for plugin.
+Utility to construct plugins that should/can be executed when multiple configs used to gather information for plugin.

 ```typescript
 function multiConfigPluginBase(useWriteBundle: boolean, pluginName: string, execute: ExecuteFn): Partial<PluginHooks>